252529gamer/egmsgamesite/README.md

-# egmsgamesite
-this is a gamesite made specifically for GRANDVIEW STUDENTS ONLY
+# FOR ELKHORN GRANVIEW STUDENTS ONLY